JetSetIlly/Gopher2600/README.md

 This area of the project is an ongoing area of improvement and future versions aim to make this measurement 100% accurate.

+## Movie Cart

+`Movie Cart` is a new cartridge type specifically aimed at playing full length movies on the Atari VCS.
+The reference code and circuit board information can be found on Github: https://github.com/lodefmode/moviecart.

+`Gopher2600` allows Movie Cart files to be played just like any other ROM.
+Files must have the '.mvc' file extension and can only be streamed from the a local filing system.
+Streaming over HTTP will be supported in the future.

 ## Recording Gameplay